praveenscience/Internship-LMS-FrontEnd/ReadMe.md

 Open Source Project denotes the project's source code is free for anyone to use, study and modify.
 An Open Source community provides a great opportunity for aspiring programmers to distinguish themselves; and by contributing to various projects, developers can improve their skills and get inspiration and support from like-minded people.
 But most importantly, they can prove that they can build fantastic experiences that people love.

-### Why is the `master` branch so important to not mess with?
+### Why is the `master` / `main` branch so important to not mess with?

-The master branch is deployable.
+The `master` / `main` branch is deployable.
 It is your production code, ready to roll out into the world.
-The master branch is meant to be stable, and it is the social contract of open source software to never, ever push anything to master that is not tested.
-If you make changes to the master branch while other people are also working on it, your on-the-fly changes will ripple out to affect everyone else, and very quickly there will be merge conflicts.
-So, branching is a technique that allows a developer, group of developers to create a new copy of a project without affecting the original, which is the master branch.
-This allows developers to experiment with a branch and if the experiment is successful, Git makes it easy to incorporate the experimental elements into the Master.
+The `master` / `main` branch is meant to be stable, and it is the social contract of open source software to never, ever push anything to `master` / `main` that is not tested.
+If you make changes to the `master` / `main` branch while other people are also working on it, your on-the-fly changes will ripple out to affect everyone else, and very quickly there will be merge conflicts.
+So, branching is a technique that allows a developer, group of developers to create a new copy of a project without affecting the original, which is the `master` / `main` branch.
+This allows developers to experiment with a branch and if the experiment is successful, Git makes it easy to incorporate the experimental elements into the `master` / `main`.

 ### About GSSOC